 It’s hard to find women in politics.
-Apparently this is mainly down to perception of women candidates, and how are treated, and not the reality of how they are treated, but this area of study is not long in existence so results are bound to develop.
+Apparently this is mainly down to perception of women candidates, and how they are perceived to be treated – not the reality of how they are treated – but this area of study is not long in existence so results are bound to develop.

 But the ones that make it to the top do stick out.
 Angela Merkel, who dashed my childhood ambitions of becoming the first female Chancellor in Germany.
 Sirimavo Bandaranaike, the world’s first female Prime Minister from Sri Lanka, where the other side of my family was from.
 Theresa May, prickly and unpersonable, as well as thoroughly compared to her only female predecessor, Margaret Thatcher.
 There is one woman in particular who could soon join their ranks.